 Furthermore, the Australian government advises avoiding eating raw fish or seafood while pregnant.

 Can you eat seared or smoked fish when pregnant?

-Seared fish is frequently partially uncooked or undercooked.
+Seared fish may still be raw or undercooked inside, so pregnant women should be cautious with such dishes.
 It would be best to avoid it while pregnant because it’s not thoroughly cooked to a safe temperature.

 Also, it’s best to avoid chilled smoked fish unless it’s served in a cooked dish, like a casserole.
 It should have reached 165°F to destroy hazardous germs.
 Additionally, you can eat canned and shelf-stable smoked seafood while pregnant.

 What types of sushi can pregnant women eat?